Target Group

 UDP-UDP | Source IP |

-Traffic weight
+Traffic Weight

-- Weight conversion = (Weight/256)*100 (Rounded up to the first decimal place)
+- Weight Calculation = (Weight/256)*100 (rounded to the nearest integer)

-Monitoring port
+Monitoring Port

 ---|---|---|---|---|

-Same as target port | Healthy | Healthy | O | |
+Same as Target Port | Healthy | Healthy | O | |

 Unhealthy | Unhealthy | X | ||

-Different from target port | Healthy | Healthy | O | |
+Different from Target Port | Healthy | Healthy | O | |

-Healthy | Unhealthy | O | The server provides normal service, but health check results are deemed 'Healthy', so requests are not routed → Increased load on other servers might lead to difficulties in handling failures | |
+Healthy | Unhealthy | O | Server is providing service but health check shows healthy, so no traffic is forwarded → Increased load on other servers may cause issues | |

-Unhealthy | Healthy | X | The server fails to provide normal service, but health check results are deemed 'Healthy', so requests are routed → Clients cannot access the service | |
+Unhealthy | Healthy | X | Server cannot provide service, but health check shows healthy, so traffic is still forwarded → Clients cannot use the service | |

 Unhealthy | Unhealthy | X |